ESC

 nickel, lead, zinc, magnesium, lignite, kaolin, chrome, bauxite

-population clusters exist throughout the country, the largest being in the east in and around the capital of Pristina
+population clusters exist throughout the country, with the largest in the east in and around the capital of Pristina

 flat fluvial basin at an elevation of 400-700 m above sea level surrounded by several high mountain ranges with elevations of 2,000 to 2,500 m